 I’ve been training for years to run 10k next month, and I know how difficult it is to juggle having an active lifestyle and family life.
 Fitness seems to sound like it’s a distraction to family time.
 However, I have actually learned to do that, and in fact able to encourage my wife and kids to stay active with me as well.

-Running is a physical activity that your whole family can take part in.
+Other sites like FamilyHype and KidsHealth also say that running is a physical activity that your whole family can take part in.
 Unlike baseball, badminton, or swimming, running can fit any level or ability.
 And take it from me – it does work for families with kids of any age and background.
 I’m sure you’ve heard of more stories like mine of how exercise, such as running and other physical activities, has helped improve the relationship of parents and children in every aspect.
 It strengthens the bond between partners, enhances the cognitive function, which is especially important for the kids, and it ultimately helps improve the overall health of the family.

 In conjunction with running and different types of exercise, there are also other equally important things you can do to maintain or improve your family’s well-being.